milvus-io/community/blog/en/paper-reading-hm-ann-when-anns-meets-heterogeneous-memory.md

 date: 2021-08-26 07:18:47.925+00
 desc: HM-ANN Efficient Billion-Point Nearest Neighbor Search on Heterogeneous Memory
 cover: zilliz-cms.s3.us-west-2.amazonaws.com/blog_cover_4a9807b9e0.png
-tag: Technology Community
+tag: Technology,Community
 origin: zilliz.com/blog/paper-reading-hm-ann-when-anns-meets-heterogeneous-memory
 ---

-# Paper Reading｜HM-ANN: When ANNS Meets Heterogeneous Memory
+# Paper Reading ｜ HM-ANN: When ANNS Meets Heterogeneous Memory

 [HM-ANN: Efficient Billion-Point Nearest Neighbor Search on Heterogenous Memory](https://proceedings.neurips.cc/paper/2020/file/788d986905533aba051261497ecffcbb-Paper.pdf) is a research paper that was accepted at the 2020 Conference on Neural Information Processing Systems ([NeurIPS 2020](https://nips.cc/Conferences/2020)).
 In this paper, a novel algorithm for graph-based similarity search, called HM-ANN, is proposed.
 This algorithm considers both memory heterogeneity and data heterogeneity in a modern hardware setting.
 HM-ANN enables billion-scale similarity search on a single machine without compression technologies.
 Heterogeneous memory (HM) represents the combination of fast but small dynamic random-access memory (DRAM) and slow but large persistent memory (PMem).
 HM-ANN achieves low search latency and high search accuracy, especially when the dataset cannot fit into DRAM.
 The algorithm has a distinct advantage over the state-of-art approximate nearest neighbor (ANN) search solutions.

 # Motivation